influxdata/docs-v2/content/influxdb/v2.4/get-started/setup.md

 metadata: [1 / 5]
 ---

-As your get started with this tutorial, do the following to make sure everything you need is in place.
+As you get started with this tutorial, do the following to make sure everything you need is in place.

 1. If you haven't already, [download and install InfluxDB](/influxdb/v2.4/install/).